kitaisreal/hash-table-aggregation-benchmark/README.md

 3. You should decrease the number of random memory accesses in your hash table operations because otherwise, it will significantly slow down your hash table implementation after hash table does not fit in CPU caches.
 Ideally, you should have one memory access for each operation.
 This also implies that you cannot make complex layouts (2 hash tables, keys and values separation, complex metadata) because usually, this will require additional memory accesses during operations.

 Additionally, for the aggregation scenario, you need to consider not only lookup/insert latency but also the memory size of hash table.
 If during aggregation hash table does not fit in RAM memory, the aggregation algorithm should switch implementation from in-memory aggregation to external memory aggregation, but this will work significantly slower.

+For more information, take a look at my blog post about [hash tables](https://maksimkita.com/blog/hash_tables.html).

 ## Examples